 Akaroa is one of New Zealand’s first European settlements and has a rich Maori and French history.
 To understand the fascinating history don’t miss the Akaroa Museum and the Okains Bay Maori & Colonial Museum in Okains Bay.
 Quaint old colonial cottages and fine examples of early architecture abound.

 A tapestry of tales will unfold as you explore romantic Akaroa, the oldest and best preserved colonial town in the South Island, and its only French settlement.
 For groups we recommend a Historic walk with a guide in person - pre-booking is essential.
 Contact Suky to discuss a quote for group bookings.

 Phone03 304 7733

 The Akaroa Lighthouse Preservation Society moved the lighthouse from the Akaroa heads to its present location on 2 August 1980.
 Today a roster of volunteers 'man' the light house to enable the public to visit and view this iconic historic Akaroa landmark.
 All funds raised are reinvested into maintaining the lighthouse for all to enjoy.
-Open 12.30pm-3.30pm.
-Sunday 1.30pm-4.30pm.
+Opening hours are 11am – 2pm both Sundays and cruise ship days.
 10 minutes walk along water. $2.50 Adults, 50c Children to go up.

 Visit the Museum at the heart of historic Okains Bay.
 Enjoy the relaxed environment as you learn about life on Banks Peninsula in former times.
 Significant taonga Maori and early European items are among the exciting range of treasures on display in the Museum’s diverse complex of heritage buildings.
 Gift shop, tea and coffee available.
 Just 2kms to beautiful Okains Beach.
 Hours 10am – 5pm daily.
 Open every day except Christmas Day.